urikalish/octane-anomaly-analysis/README.md

 ```
 * If you're missing NodeJs, you can get it [here](https://nodejs.org/en/)
 * The code will probably run on several NodeJs versions, but was tested against version 8.11.3

+### Step 2 - Get the Code

+Navigate to the [latest release](https://github.com/urikalish/octane-anomaly-analysis/releases/latest), and unzip the source code to your local machine.

 ### Step 3 - Import NPM Dependencies